-Effect of certification.-A partnership that has obtained a certification of nonforeign status according to the rules in these instructions may rely on the certification to determine that the partner is not subject to withholding, but only if the partnership does not know that the certification is false.
+Effect of certification.-Generally, a partnership that has obtained a certification of nonforeign status according to the rules in these instructions may rely on the certification to determine that the partner is not subject to withholding.
 If a partnership relies in good faith on the certification, but it is later determined that the certification was false, the partnership will not be held liable for payment of the tax, any applicable penalties, or interest.
 A certification that satisfies the requirements of these instructions will also satisfy the requirements for a certificate of nonforeign status under section 1445.

-If a partnership learns that the certification is false, it will not be entitled to rely on that certification any time after obtaining that knowledge.
+Once a partnership learns that the certification is false, it will no longer be entitled to rely on that certification.
 For this purpose, the knowledge of any general partner will be imputed to the partnership to cause a withholding liability.
 The knowledge of one of its limited partners will not be imputed to a partnership based solely on that partner's status as a limited partner.
 For a limited liability company or other entity classified as a partnership for Federal income tax purposes, any member with authority to manage or bind the entity is treated as a general partner.

 Also, the partnership will be liable under section 1461 for any failure to pay the withholding tax under section 1446 for the tax year in which it learned that the certification is false.
 However, the partnership will not be liable for penalties for failure to make timely payments of installments of section 1446 withholding tax that were due prior to the time it learned that the certification was false.